Original designer behind Twitter bird icon talks the ‘X’ rebrand

 He said that Stone approached him around 2005 looking for a unique bird-themed design.
 The iStock image by Simon Oxley that was used when Twitter first launched couldn’t be its official logo, as that would violate iStock’s terms of service.

 “I started sketching different birds.
-We knew we were going with blue, which all—it’s great for like feeling optimistic, feels like the future, blue skies,” Pascuzzo explained. “[Stone] had a rough idea, but he really left it to me to get creative with.
+We knew we were going with blue, which — it’s great for like, feeling optimistic, feels like the future, blue skies,” Pascuzzo explained. “[Stone] had a rough idea, but he really left it to me to get creative with.
 He’s got a great sense of humor so he had all these ideas for little things he wanted the bird to be doing.”

 Pascuzzo said that first bird design took about 30 minutes and a chat between friends, landing him $500 for the work.
 “I was in an apartment in Arbor Hill at the time and thought, $500 will make rent so yeah let’s do it,” he said.
 “Twitter wasn’t some huge thing like it is now that everybody is on.”